tulio-mg/hello-data-science-world/README.md

 # hello-data-science-world
-my certificates in data science.
+my courses and certificates in data science.